FMassin/seiscomp-docker/README.md

-# seiscomp-docker
+# SeisComP in a Docker

-SeisComP in a docker container
+SeisComP in a docker container for running GUI or processing  module(s) as client or microservice.

 ## Mac install